-Biden to hold another call with Putin on Thursday afternoon, NSC says
+Biden to hold another call with Putin on Thursday afternoon

-A senior administration official said that the Russian government had requested the call and that Biden would make clear that “we are prepared for diplomacy and for a diplomatic path forward.
-But we are also prepared to respond if Russia advances with a further invasion of Ukraine.”
+The Biden administration has stressed that Russia will need to begin showing signs of de-escalation before any sort of “diplomatic end game” is possible, a point repeated by the senior administration official previewing the call to reporters on the condition of anonymity under ground rules set by the White House.
+The official noted that the United States has continued to observe a “significant Russian troop presence” near the Ukrainian border that is not static and continues “to be gravely concerned” about what moves the Russians have been making near the Ukrainian border.

+The official said that it was not clear why Putin had requested the call but that “it will take a high level of engagement to address this and to try to find a path of de-escalation.”

-“I think both leaders believe that there is genuine value in direct leader-to-leader engagement, that we are in a moment of crisis and have been for some weeks now given the Russian buildup,” added the official, who spoke on the condition of anonymity to preview the call.
+“I think both leaders believe that there is genuine value in direct leader-to-leader engagement, that we are in a moment of crisis and have been for some weeks now given the Russian buildup,” the official said.

-The planned call will be the second this month amid Russia’s buildup on the border with Ukraine.
-In a Dec.
-7 video call, Biden warned Putin not to mount a new invasion and laid out the economic and security costs that Russia would face if the Kremlin went down that path.

-The senior administration official said Wednesday that the United States has coordinated with its allies “to impose severe sanctions on the Russian economy and financial system, far beyond what was implemented in 2014” when Russia invaded and annexed the Crimean Peninsula from Ukraine.

-“We have made plans to reinforce NATO’s force posture in allied states in the event of a further invasion, which would destabilize the security situation in Europe and demand adjustments to NATO forces and capabilities,” the official said.
-“And we are prepared to provide Ukraine with further assistance to defend its territory and respond to a potential Russian occupation, should a further invasion proceed in the coming weeks.”
+The administration has previously warned of a variety of responses, which the official reiterated Wednesday.
+Those include sanctions exceeding those that were imposed in 2014, after Russia annexed the Crimean Peninsula from Ukraine; increasing the U.S. force posture in Europe; and providing Ukraine with additional material assistance to help it defend itself against a potential invasion.

+“We are united with our allies in our willingness to engage in principled diplomacy with Russia,” the senior official briefing reporters on Wednesday said, adding that the United States is in close contact with allies and “will proceed on the principle of nothing about them without them.”

-Secretary of State Antony Blinken spoke Wednesday with Ukrainian President Volodymyr Zelensky.
+Those contacts included a Wednesday conversation between Secretary of State Antony Blinken and Ukrainian President Volodymyr Zelensky.

 In a statement, State Department spokesman Ned Price said the call focused on “Russia’s military buildup on Ukraine’s borders, efforts to peacefully resolve the conflict in eastern Ukraine, and upcoming diplomatic engagements with Russia.”

-The Bucharest Nine is a reference to nine European nations that form the eastern edge of NATO: Poland, Romania, the Czech Republic, Estonia, Hungary, Bulgaria, Latvia, Lithuania and Slovakia.
+The advertised contacts also include planned meetings of the NATO-Russia Council, as well as the Organization for Security and Cooperation in Europe, and talks between Russia and the United States in Geneva as part of the Strategic Security Dialogue, all expected to take place in the second week of January.

-U.S. and Russian officials are planning to sit down for security talks on Jan.
-10.

-The senior administration official who shared details of Biden’s planned call with Putin said, “It is not our expectation that President Biden and President Putin will participate in the session on the 10th.”
+United States and Russian delegations are planning to sit down for security talks on Jan.
+10. But the senior administration official previewing the call said, “It is not our expectation that President Biden and President Putin will participate in the session.”

-The Biden administration has said the talks must proceed on the basis of reciprocity and the president plans to bring up a range of concerns that Washington has about Russia’s activities in Ukraine and elsewhere in Europe.
+The Biden administration has said that talks must proceed on the basis of reciprocity and that the president plans to bring up concerns that Washington has about Russia’s activities in Ukraine and elsewhere in Europe.

-Russia is looking to extract security concessions from the United States and its European partners, while simultaneously threatening the possibility of a new invasion of Ukraine, a U.S. partner nation that is not a member of NATO.
-Moscow has made a range of demands, saying that Washington needs to provide written guarantees that NATO will no longer expand eastward, a point the White House has dismissed as a nonstarter.

 Since October, Putin has massed tens of thousands of Russian troops, as well as materiel, near the border with Ukraine, and the Biden administration has said the Russian military is making plans for a new invasion.